ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step2.md

   `movies-api-java` is taking a lot of time to respond to these queries, which makes for a poor user experience.

   Why are these requests taking so long?
-Let's use the Datadog tools to find out.
+Let's use Datadog to find out.

 ---